ThreadDotRun/Impference/readme.md

 # Llama Flask Interface

-A Flask web application that provides a user interface for interacting with Llama language models.
+A Flask web application that provides a user interface for working with Llama language models.
 This application allows users to select different models, prompts, and parameters to generate text using the Llama.cpp implementation.

 ## Features